 2. Silvoarable agroforestry: the growth of crops beneath trees.

-Incorporating trees into cropland and pasture has many social, environmental and economic benefits.
+Incorporating trees into cropland and pasture has many social, environmental and economic benefits beyond just increased biodiversity.

 Agroforestry mitigates climate change

 Agroforestry can help landowners adapt to changing weather patterns as a result of climate change, by providing tree canopy cover.
 Trees protect crops from extreme weather by providing shade in hot temperatures, and protection from heavy frosts in colder months.
-This benefits farmers as their crops remain viable, and increases global food security.
+This benefits farmers as their crops remain viable, and increases global food security with a forest farming system.

 Carbon sequestration is the long term storage of carbon in plants, soils, landforms and the ocean.
 Agroforestry improves carbon sequestration, storing more atmospheric carbon in plants and soil than conventional farming practices.
 Carbon storage is critical for mitigating the effects of climate change, as it limits the amount of planet-warming carbon dioxide in the atmosphere.